-The beans are a hundred percent Arabica, but still manage to surprise coffee lovers with a bold and darker taste.
-Like Cafe Don Pablo, Koffee Kult also roasts its bean in small batches to deliver freshness at your doorstep.
+The beans are a hundred percent Arabica but still manage to surprise coffee lovers with a bold and darker taste.
+Like Cafe Don Pablo, Koffee Kult also roasts its bean in small batches to ensure fresh beans show up at your doorstep.

-They guarantee fresh beans delivery within hours of roasting.
 Koffee Kult Coffee doesn’t believe in artificial caffeine content.
-Thus, they make sure to keep the rawness of the bean alive with every roast.
+Thus, they make sure to keep the raw attributes intact with every roast.

 Another complimenting feature of KKC is its fresh aroma.
 Given their delivery benefits, you can smell real coffee quickly.
-Open the bag and be mesmerized by its intoxicating smell.
+So open the bag and enjoy the intoxicating aroma.